Once you have a few grows under your belt and want the challenge of growing hydroponically, you’ll want the best

 Autopot offers a full range of premium, bucket-style hydroponics systems.
 They can be used by hobbyists and commercial growers alike.
 But, their higher module-count systems are designed for greenhouse and commercial growers.
 Built with the largest, highest quality, most durable components around, this system is built to last.

 There are a number of configurations available, ranging from 4 site systems all the way up to 41+ plant systems!
 There largest system - pictured above - is capable of housing up to 100 plants.
 The main benefit of the Under Current PRO for commercial growers is the ability to fill large facilities and grow huge plants with fewer systems.

 Best ebb and flow hydroponic system

-There are two main styles of ebb and flow systems you’ll come across - the bucket style, such as the Super Closet Bubble Flow buckets, or a flood table style.
+There are two main styles of ebb and flow systems you’ll come across - the bucket style, such as the Active Aqua Flow buckets, or a flood table style.